pekkanikander/pekkanikander.github.com/publications.md

   of the OPENARCH 2000, March 26-27, 2000, Tel-Aviv, Israel, IEEE Communications Society, New York, NY.

-* Pekka Nikander and Juha P‰rssinen, "A Java Beans Framework for Cryptographic Protocols," in Mohammed Fayad, Douglas Schmidt and Ralph Johnson (Editors), Implementing Applications Frameworks, Wiley, Sep 1999.
+* Pekka Nikander and Juha P√§rssinen, "A Java Beans Framework for Cryptographic Protocols," in Mohammed Fayad, Douglas Schmidt and Ralph Johnson (Editors), Implementing Applications Frameworks, Wiley, Sep 1999.